canonical/vanilla-framework/templates/docs/upgrade-guide-v3.md

 ### Grid modifications

-Unnecessary mixin `vf-p-grid-modifications` will be removed.
+The `vf-p-grid-modifications` mixin was unnecessary and has been removed.
 Any references to it can be removed from code.

 ## Headings

-Heading pattern classes with word suffix (`p-heading--one`, `p-heading--two`, etc.) have been replaced with number suffixed class names `p-heading--1`, `p-heading--2`, ...
+Heading pattern classes with a word suffix (`p-heading--one`, `p-heading--two`, etc.) have been replaced with number suffixed class names `p-heading--1`, `p-heading--2`, ...

 ## Hidden cell in expanding table